 Response: "Congratulations, that’s so exciting!
 You are going to make a great mom!
 Now that you are considering having kids, maybe it’s a good time to speak with your doctor about testing for CGD to see if you’re a carrier.
 Have you had a chance to do so?"

-Response: "I’m sorry you’re not feeling well.
+Response: “I’m sorry you’re not feeling well.
 I recognize some of the symptoms you’re describing, because I’ve had issues with [insert symptom[s]] as well.
 Since CGD is genetic and runs in families, you may want to discuss your symptoms with your doctor.
 For me, it was worth discussing with my doctor and getting a dihydrorhodamine (DHR)/genetic test for CGD.
-Now I know where my symptoms are coming from and I can work with my doctor to manage them much better.
-I can give you a referral if interested."
+Now I know where my symptoms are coming from, and I can work with my doctor to manage them much better.
+I can give you a referral if you’re interested.”

 Response: “It’s important to talk about CGD and testing.
 Our family’s health may be at risk if we don’t communicate.”